 - Flame: Acquisition of reconnaissance aircraft.

 - Gryf: Procurement of 12 medium-range combat-enabled unmanned aerial vehicles.

 - Wazka: Acquisition of observation micro-UAVs intended for operating in urban landscapes.

 - Wisla: Purchase of a medium-range anti-aircraft/anti-missile system.

-- Orka: Procurement of new submarine type capable of combating targets underwater, on the surface, and on land.
+- Orka: Procurement of a new submarine type capable of combating targets under water, on the surface, and on land.